 In common with other charities, the Association is expected to state its policy regarding the accumulation of free reserves.
-Total reserves at the year-end were £531,645 (2022: £431,464).
-Free reserves at the year-end were £530,242 (2022: £414,446).
-It is considered that the current free reserves, which equate to approximately seven months of expenditure, are sufficient to meet all foreseeable contingencies, to enable the Association to operate comfortably and cope with any unexpected item of expenditure.
+Total reserves at the year-end were £700,556 (2023: £531,645).
+Free reserves at the year-end were £696,518 (2023: £530,242).
+It is considered that the current free reserves, which equate to approximately eight months of expenditure, are sufficient to meet all foreseeable contingencies, to enable the Association to operate comfortably and cope with any unexpected item of expenditure.
 The policy set by the Directors is that the reserves should be maintained at approximately six months of expenditure.
+The Directors agreed to hold reserves at a higher level going into the 2025 financial year, both as a prudent response to the difficult economic outlook and to support planned investments in services for members.
+The main areas where expenditure had been deferred from 2024 into 2025 were: improvements to the AGBIS website, updating the e-learning platform, and launching a programme of accredited development qualifications for Clerks.